aws-samples/aws-elemental-mediatailor-black-frames/tasks/black-frames/README.md

-# Automads Black Frames Task
+# AWS Elemental MediaTailor - Black Frames - ECS Task

-This task makes use of FFMPEG to detect black segments of a media file hosted on S3 and writes info to a DynamoDB table.
+This task makes use of FFmpeg to detect black segments of a media file hosted on S3 and writes info to a DynamoDB table.

 ## Input